xinkjs/xink/README.md

 - Each endpoint is well organized based on it's directory path and single route file.
 - Standard handler names (e.g. GET, POST) free you from a lot of naming work.
 - Simple data validation with your favorite library.
+- Easy OpenAPI integration.
-- Easy setup with our `xk` CLI tool.
+- No-fuss setup with our `xk` CLI tool.
 - Native handling of 404 and 405 (Method Not Allowed) responses.

 ## Wishlist